 Hoop Petticoat Daffodils – Narcissus bulbocodium

-Petticoat daffodils are given the common name for the they flowers that look like a hoop petticoat.
-They are a varied group with many easy care varieties to brighten the garden, or grow in a container.
+With very attractive flowers, flared trumpets in colours from white to yellows, Hoop Petticoat daffodils are the common name given to Narcissus bulbocodium.
+They are a varied group with many easy care varieties to brighten the garden, or grow in a containerand the common name comes from the flowers which is said to look like a ‘hoop petticoat’.

-These are a group of species daffodils, Narcissus bulbocodium and they include Narcissus bulbocodium conspicuus, obesus and romieuxii.
+These are a group of species daffodils, and they include Narcissus bulbocodium conspicuus, obesus and romieuxii.
 Many named cultivars are also available, all with the distinct large trumpet.

 They may not be as big in flower as some of the hybrid relatives, but they are certainly a most attractive group of bulbs for the spring garden.